 STAY: Delamar Hotel, West Hartford

-With 112 rooms, this is the largest Delamar in the 4-hotel group.
+With 112 rooms, the Delamar Hotel West Hartford is the largest Delamar in the 4-hotel group.
 (Delamars in Greenwich and Southport CT, and the Four Columns Inn in Newfane VT).
-It’s also the newest, built in a tony shopping/restaurant district from the ground up in 2017.
+It’s also one of the newest, built in a tony shopping/restaurant district from the ground up in 2017.

-Normally, a valet would meet you at the car, take your bags in, and steer you to a warm greeting at reception, where you’d be met with a glass of Champaign.
-But these are not ordinary times.
-So, instead, I was offered a bottle of water (yes, please), and spoke to the receptionist through plexiglass.
+A valet meets you at the car, takes your bags in, and steers you to a warm greeting at reception, where you’re met with a glass of Champaign.

 It’s obvious in all three Delamar Hotels, that the owner loves art.
 The West Hartford property has partnered with the New Britain Museum of Art, which sends over a small curated selection 2 or 3 times a year.
 When I stayed, an array of Ansel Adams photos were affixed to one lobby wall.